Course

 Korina, a 32-year-old G4P2Ab1L3, 39-week gestation patient, presents to Labor and Delivery in early labor.
 Her cervix is 3cm/50/-1.
 She has a history of a late-term miscarriage and “baby blues” after her other two deliveries, one of which was a twin gestation.
 Korina has been seen in L&D several times in the third trimester for various complaints of pain or dizziness.

-After a normal delivery, her husband must leave to take care of their other three children.
-The postpartum nurses notice that Korina sends her baby back to the nursery as soon as the feeding time is over, interacting with her child as little as possible.
+After a standard delivery, her husband must leave to care for their other three children.
+The postpartum nurses noticed that Korina sent her baby back to the nursery as soon as the feeding time was over, interacting with her child as little as possible.
 She spends most of her time sleeping.
 When asked how everything is going, Korina bursts out in tears, saying, “I have no idea why we had another baby.
 How am I going to take care of four kids under five?”

 Quiz Questions